 - 1 cup filtered water, split in half (Alternately you can use hydrosol or tea here to add a specific herbal flavor, such as green tea or peppermint tea)

-- 1 cup maple syrup or honey, or half of each
+- 1 cup maple syrup or raw unfiltered honey, or half of each

 - 1 tsp. vanilla extract (optionally you can use 1/2 tsp. vanilla extract and 1/2 tsp. another extract for flavoring.
 Peppermint, almond, orange, lemon, etc. are all great options)

-- arrowroot powder, cocoa powder, cinnamon, toasted coconut flakes, etc. for dusting the finished marshmallows (optional – you can leave the marshmallows plain too, you do not have to dust them)
+- arrowroot powder, cocoa powder, cinnamon powder, toasted coconut flakes, etc. for dusting the finished marshmallows (optional – you can leave the marshmallows plain too, you do not have to dust them)

 - Either grease your pan (8×8 for large marshmallow squares or a 9×13 for smaller marshmallow squares) or line it both ways with unbleached parchment paper.
 If using parchment paper, you can easily remove the marshmallows from the pan using the “handles” that the parchment paper makes.
 If coating the marshmallows, spread a thin layer evenly in the bottom of the pan.